MooersLab/latextips/README.md

 This style of writing eases version control with git (Version control with git is impossible with Word documents).
 This format of writing also eases the shuffling of sentences during rewriting.
-Each of these reasons alone is sufficient to use it.
+Each of these two reasons alone is sufficient to use this unconventional format of writing.
-You quickly learn to adapt to reading text in this format.
+You quickly adapt to reading text in this format.
-It might be easier to comprehend because each complete thought is on a separate line.
+This format might be easier to comprehend because each complete thought is on a separate line.

 The [twautex](https://github.com/jeeger/twauctex) package in Emacs eases writing one sentence per line.
-It is on GitHub.
+It is not in MELPA yet.
+You have to install it manually.

-## Use JabRef to manage a global.bib file
+## Consider using JabRef to manage a global.bib file

+Although versious text edtiors have packages for managing BibTeX libarary flles, I am using JabRef.
 [JabRef.app](https://www.jabref.org/) is a free, open-source Java-based stand-a-lone application for managing and searching your Bibtex library file.
 JabRep has tools for finding duplicate and damaged entries.
 A JabRef plugin for web browsers is available.
 It will send the BibTeX for an article to JabRef and download, relabel, and store in a folder of your choice the associated PDF when the current webpage is for an article on a PubMed, Arvix, or some journal website.

 I have JabRef configured to relabel the PDF with the citekey.
-My citekey is `FirstAuthorLastNameYearTitle'.
+My citekey format is `FirstAuthorLastNameYearTitle'.
 The citekey has no dashes or underscores or whitespaces.
+The latter are a pain to work with on Unix-like systems.
-The title is in Camel case.
+The title is in Camel case or Pascal case.
 You quickly get used to reading CamelCase.

 When manually adding the BibTeX info to JabRef, I click the generate-key button in JabRef to autogenerate the citekey for an entry.
 I store all of the BibTeX entries in one global.bib file.
-It has 7100 entries and is automatically backed up.
+It has over 7100 entries and is automatically backed up.
+Its size is not an issue in JabRef, on Overleaf, or in Emacs.

-A similar automated PDF retrieval and relabeling system is available through John Kitchin's org-ref package for org-mode.
+A similar automated PDF retrieval and relabeling system is available through Professor John Kitchin's [org-ref](https://github.com/jkitchin/org-ref) package for org-mode in Emacs.
 This functionality is not available in Emacs for LaTeX-mode, hence my workaround solution with JabRef.

 ## Writing math equations